 Do I Need a UAE Resident Visa to Run My Tech Business?

 Many tech founders — particularly those who set up a UAE Free Zone company while living abroad — ask whether they need a UAE resident visa to legally operate their business.
-The answer depends on how you intend to run the company and what activities you need to carry out in the UAE.

 The Short Answer